polterguy/hyper-core/README.md

 xhr.send(body = 'name=' + encodeURIComponent (name) + '&email=' + encodeURIComponent (email);
 ```

 The `insert` operation will return the id of your inserted item as `id`.
+Notice also that both the `insert` method,
+and the `update` method, requires you to create your requests as a URL encoded form request.
+This is done by
+making sure you set the `Content-Type` HTTP header to `application/x-www-form-urlencoded`.

 ### Update operation